-Intercultural Issues for Postgraduate Students provides an opportunity for students to improve communication skills relevant to postgraduate study in the context of an Australian University.
-It focuses on broad cultural competence with an emphasis on communication across cultures to ensure students are equipped to respond appropriately in varied and multicultural environments.
-Emphasis is placed upon developing personal awareness, insight into other cultural backgrounds and reflection together with verbal, non-verbal and written communication.
+Intercultural Issues for Postgraduate Students provides an opportunity for students to improve their communication skills for postgraduate study in the context of an Australian university.
+The course focuses on broad cultural competence with an emphasis on communication across cultures to ensure students are equipped to respond appropriately in varied and multicultural environments.
+Emphasis is placed upon developing personal awareness, gaining insight into other cultural backgrounds, and practicing reflection in order to strengthen verbal, non-verbal, and written communication.